 9.Create Your Color Palette and Fuse It Together

 A color palette contains all the YI colors that you are using in the design.
-Not creating a color palette will lead to a disorganized UI color schema, and it will create design problems and affect your conversion negatively.
+Therefore, not creating a color palette will lead to a disorganized UI color schema, and it will create design problems and affect your conversion negatively.

 Source: Swell and Stone